supabase/supabase/web/discussions/2021-09-15-how-to-provide-a-long-lived-revocable-api-token-to-users.md

 I suppose an alternative approach might be to add a policy to every table which calls a verify-token function which raises an exception if the JWT is revoked.
 This feels non-DRY and a bit error-prone though, and I'm not sure how much it might impact performance (maybe it's not too bad if the verify-token function is [marked as stable](https://www.postgresql.org/docs/current/xfunc-volatility.html)?).
 I'm curious if anyone else here has considered how to handle this situation and found a nicer solution that I'm missing, or if waiting for `pre-request` in Supabase is the best case.

 Thanks!

+---
+### Suggested answer
+__steve-chavez__ `2 days ago`

+> Should a feature-request issue be created for it?

+Yeah, I think this is your best bet.

+> I suppose an alternative approach might be to add a policy to every table which calls a verify-token function which raises an exception if the JWT is revoked.
+This feels non-DRY and a bit error-prone though, and I'm not sure how much it might impact performance

+Hm, that might work but it looks much more complicated than the pre-request approach - you'd need to repeat the condition for every policy(which in turn, will be applied for every query, impacting perf).